Kidswatter/Kidsybot/FAQ.md

 ## What do these errors mean?
 ### http://i.imgur.com/SkIWWBJ.png
 You have entered the wrong login details in the options file.
-Open the file and edit it.
+Open the file and edit it *and remember to save*.
+Yes, people have forgotten to save.

 ### http://puu.sh/m6hkf/40eec0910c.png
 The bot needs permission to delete messages other than its own.
 An option to toggle this behavior will be added in the future.